 Will FA Cup replays return for the quarter-finals in 2023 or will the matches go straight to extra-time this weekend?
 Here is all you need to know:

-Will there be replays in quarter-finals if game ends in a draw?
+Will there be replays in semi-finals if game ends in a draw?

 For the previous two editions of the FA Cup (2020/2021 and 2021/2022) replays were scrapped for the third and fourth rounds, due to the disruption caused to the schedule by the Covid-19 pandemic.
 The decision was made to avoid further fixture congestion.

 However, for the 2022/2023 edition of the FA Cup replays are returning for the third and fourth round.
 The fifth round will continue to have extra-time and penalties and there will not be replays at this stage of the tournament.

 Will there be extra-time and penalties for semi-finals?

 If the FA Cup semi-finals end in a draw, the matches will go to extra-time and penalties following the 90 minutes of play.

 When are the FA Cup semi-finals?

 The semi-finals will take place this weekend at Wembley Stadium this weekend (22 April/ 23 April).
 The final will also take place at Wembley in May.